BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 c) The Premises not being accessible and / or habitable; or

-d) The Premises not being otherwise fit for the purpose Offered.
+d) The Premises not being otherwise reasonably fit for the purpose Offered.

-9. While an Agent may publicly Offer the Premises for Booking it may refuse to accept and confirm a Booking from any persons at any time, acting in its sole discretion, eg because of information obtained from tenancy reference databases.
+9. While an Agent may publicly Offer the Premises for Booking it may refuse to accept and confirm a Booking from any persons at any time, acting in its sole discretion, eg (but not limited to) because of information obtained from tenancy reference databases.

-10. Should a Tenant wish to change a Booking after it has been confirmed the Agent may charge an administration fee of $100.
+10. Should a Tenant wish to change a Booking after it has been confirmed the Agent may charge an administration fee of $100 or such other amount as may be quoted in the Offer.

 11. The Tenant may also book Add On Services that are marketed by the Agent as agent for Experience Providers.
 Where Add On Services are booked by the Tenant they are contracting directly with the Experience Provider in accordance with the Experience Provider’s terms of business and the Tenant acknowledges that the Agent is not a party to that agreement or responsible for providing the Add On Services.